sendgrid/docs/content/docs/ui/managing-contacts/formatting-a-csv.md

 Marketing Campaigns uses email as the unique identifier for each contact.
 So, if you upload the same email address multiple times, the [custom field]({{root_url}}/ui/managing-contacts/custom-fields/) data associated with that email will be updated with each upload to the most recently uploaded/updated information.
 This feature helps prevent you from accidentally emailing the user after they have unsubscribed.

-If it's necessary to have a duplicate entry in your contacts database, what you may want to do is add logic to set a custom field—based on the reason why you have duplicate emails in your system (for example multiple product lines)—and then [segment]({{root_url}}/ui/managing-contacts/managing-contact-list/) your user to be in lists based on those custom fields.
+If it's necessary to have a duplicate entry in your contacts database, you may want to add a custom field based on the reason why you have duplicate emails in your system (for example multiple product lines).
+Then, [segment]({{root_url}}/ui/managing-contacts/managing-contact-list/) your user to be in lists based on those custom fields.

 ## 	Troubleshooting